Best High-Interest Savings Accounts in Canada in 2023

 Motusbank is not currently available for residents of Quebec

-An Ontario based credit Union, Meridian offers Canadian customers a high-interest savings account with an interest rate of 0.45%.
+An Ontario based credit Union, Meridian offers Canadian customers a high-interest savings account with an interest rate of 2.50% on every dollar, calculated daily, and paid monthly.
 There are no monthly fees, and users have unlimited free transactions with over 3700 ATMs across Canada.
 Deposits are insured up to $250,000 by DICO (Deposit Insurance Corporation of Ontario).
 Learn more about Meridian

 Scotiabank’s Momentum Plus Savings Account may seem like an interesting pick for this list because of it’s ability to earn bonus interest.
 Bonus interest, known as Premium Period Interest with Scotiabank, is paid out when you leave your savings untouched for a certain period of time.
-With this account, you can earn up to an extra 0.55% bonus interest (depending on how long you are willing to lock it away for) which means that 0.05% interest rate can be bumped up to 0.60%.
 There is no monthly fee, no minimum balance, and self-service transfers between Scotiabank accounts are free.